 In general, the demand for necessities is less sensitive to price changes than the demand for non-necessities.
 This is because people are more likely to cut back on spending on non-essentials than they are on essentials when prices rise.
 This means that a smaller price increase is needed to reduce demand for a necessity than for a non-necessity.

 Thus, we can say that inelastic demand exists when the quantity demanded of a good or service is relatively unresponsive to changes in price.
 This means that even if the price of a good or service were to increase significantly, people would still demand roughly the same quantity as they did before.
-Inelastic demand can be caused by a number of things, including necessity, habit, and lack of close substitutes.
-While inelastic demand is generally unfavorable for consumers, it can be beneficial for producers, as they can charge higher prices without significantly affecting sales.
+It can be caused by a number of things, including necessity, habit, and lack of close substitutes.
+While generally unfavorable for consumers, it can be beneficial for producers, as they can charge higher prices without significantly affecting sales.